-Tips and best practices to ensure a successful NetSuite ERP implementation
+Tips and best practices to ensure a successful cloud ERP implementation

 An estimated 60 to 70 percent of enterprise resource planning projects fail.* These statistics, while a bit alarming, don’t mean your ERP implementation is doomed.
 By landing on this post you’re already taking an important step toward a successful ERP project – by planning.

-Selecting NetSuite, known as the world’s No. 1 cloud ERP (at least in part because over 40,000 organizations globally run NetSuite), is another indicator you are on the right path.
-While a NetSuite ERP implementation is not a walk in the park, many organizations find NetSuite ERP implementations to be more straightforward than other ERP software projects.
+Selecting NetSuite, known as the world’s No. 1 cloud-based ERP (at least in part because more than 36,000+ organizations globally run NetSuite), is another indicator you are on the right path.
+NetSuite is a powerful cloud ERP platform that provides real time visibility into data, inventory management, financial planning, supply chain management, order management and more.
+While a NetSuite implementation is not a walk in the park, many organizations find the process to be more straightforward than other ERP software projects.

 To succeed with your NetSuite ERP implementation, take time to make a strategy and plan around these areas: